tanducmai/myportfolio/content/posts/python-naming-conventions.md

 ### Style of Naming Variables

-In terms of the above section, using underscore characters to separate words in a variable name is a popular style among Python programmers.
-Nonetheless, there are other popular styles, such as the camelCase naming convention (which is quite popular among Java programmers). camelCase names are written in the following manner:
+The [rules above](#rules) are called *snake_case* style which is used to name almost every variable in Python (including functions, lists, dictionaries, etc.).

+On the other hand, there are other styles in Python used for certain variables namely *PascalCase* and *camelCase*.

+*PascalCase* is used to name classes and is written in the following manner:

+1. The first character of every word is written in uppercase.
+1. There is not a space character.

+For example:

+- ItemInOrder
+- CourseDetail

+*camelCase* is used to name methods (functions belong to a class) and is written in the following manner:

 1. The variable name begins with lowercase letters.
 1. The first character of the second and subsequent words is written in uppercase.

-For example, the following variable names are written in camelCase:
+1. There is not a space character.

+For example:

-- grossPay
+- firstName
 - payRate
-- hotDogsSoldToday

-*NOTE*: This style of naming is called *[camelCase](https://upload.wikimedia.org/wikipedia/commons/e/ef/CamelCase.svg)* because the uppercase characters that appear in a name may suggest a camel’s humps.
+NOTE: This style of naming is called *[camelCase](https://upload.wikimedia.org/wikipedia/commons/e/ef/CamelCase.svg)* because the uppercase characters that appear in a name may suggest a camel’s humps.